 - Green Roofs, which are essentially a container of live plants and a drainage system that can be snapped together on a rooftop.
 Once installed, the systems dramatically reduce the heat absorption of the rooftop and thus reduce energy costs.
 There were at least 20 companies present at the show from various regions of the country marketing differentiated products and business models in this category.

 - Energy Efficiency Analysis and Improvement Service Providers offer a relatively low-cost capital efficient way for entrepreneurs to enter the green space.
 Residential and commercial energy efficiency plans employ a myriad of techniques from lighting and HVAC system improvement to insulation and window improvement to reduce energy expense in a structure.
-Given the multiple tools available, it’s not surprising that entrepreneurs have rushed to develop services and business models to help building owner get the most energy efficiency improvement per dollar spent … and prove the savings through software and reporting tools.
+Given the multiple tools available, it’s not surprising that entrepreneurs have rushed to develop services and business models to help building owners get the most energy efficiency improvement per dollar spent … and prove the savings through software and reporting tools.

 - Geothermal Heat Pumps rely on temperature differential between ground and below ground levels.
-Certainly more capital intense than the first two items, this category represents an area where entrepreneurs with a mechanical focus are probing.
+Certainly, more capital intense than the first two items, this category represents an area where entrepreneurs with a mechanical focus are probing.

 I believe next year’s show will be in Chicago, and if it’s anything like this year’s, it won’t be one to miss.